regoclint/prac/Notes.md

     - No sensitive info should be in payload
     - Can be JWE encrypted
 - Sessions (Stateful)
-    - After loging in the server issues a session id via cookie.
+    - After logging in the server issues a session id via cookie.
 On logout it destroys the session and clears the cookie from the client
     - Session is stored on server side(stateful) in may be redis
     - Cookies are signed(HMAC) so it cannot be tampered
     - Used in session management, personalization, tracking